xieweiAlex/English_Learning/words/2020/words-Oct.md

 At one of America’s most toxic **Superfund** sites, climate change **imperils** more than cleanup. -
 Trump briefly left the hospital Sunday to wave at supporters from his **motorcade**
+with voters saying by **2-to-1** that Biden has the better **temperament** to be president, according to a new NBC News/Wall Street Journal poll.
 The poll was conducted in the two days after the **unruly** and insult-filled debate Tuesday
 A **trio** of White House journalists recently tested positive, and ABC News is quarantining staff who came in contact with Christie during a post-debate broadcast -